eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 			programming paradigm
 + "Supports an interactive read-eval-print loop (REPL)" \cite[\S1, pp. 4]{Tate2014}
 	- That is , it provides an interactive command-line interface (CLI).
++ Friendly, approachable syntax \cite[\S1, pp. 5]{Tate2014}.
+	- No semi-colons are not required to indicate the end of a statement.
+	- Does not use the off-side rule; not an off-side rule programming language;
+		contrast "with free-form languages, notably curly-bracket programming languages" \cite{WikipediaContributors2017y}.